endlos99/xdt99/README.md

 The `xdm99` disk manager works with sector-based TI disk images used by most emulators, including MESS.  `xdm99` also supports disk-less files in TIFiles and V9T9 format.
-The `xvm99` volume manager extends the `xdm99` functionality to CF cards used by the nanoPEB/CF7A devices.
+The `xvm99` volume manager extends the `xdm99` functionality to CF cards used by the nanoPEB/CF7+ devices.
+Similarly, `xhm99` extends `xdm99` to HFE images used by the HxC floppy emulators.

 The `xdt99-mode` and `xdt99 IDEA` plugins provide editor support for writing assembly and TI Extended BASIC programs using the GNU Emacs and the IntelliJ